VasilyVP/infosecurity/README.md

 # Scanox - security services aggregator

-# User story:
+## User story:
-The service helps security companies to meet their customers.
+The service helps security companies to meet their customers.<br />
 There are two types of users:
 a) Clients, who are looking for security services like home alarm signaling or physical security of the shop and so on
 b) Security service providers (SSP) who are looking for clients